If you have not yet signed up for the ACE CPT certification, receive a big discount here.

-As trainers, we should understand the function of joints and the movements that are capable at each of the types of joints.
+As trainers, we should understand the function of joints and the movements that are capable at each type.

-The nervous system plays the role in collecting information about the conditions in relation to the internal and external state of the body. it then analyzes this collected information and initializes the right responses in order to fulfill specific needs.
+The nervous system plays the role in collecting information about the conditions in relation to the internal and external state of the body.
+It then analyzes this collected information and initializes the right responses to fulfill specific needs.

-The central nervous system and the peripheral nervous system are the two systems making up the entire nervous system.
+The central and peripheral nervous systems are the two systems making up the entire nervous system.

-The CNS is made up of the brain and the spinal cord, and these are shielded by bony structures like the skill and the vertebral column.
-The CNS is used to receive the sensory information from the PNS and formulating a response to this input info.
+The CNS is made up of the brain and the spinal cord, and these are shielded by bony structures like the skull and the vertebral column.
+The CNS is used to receive the sensory information from the PNS and formulate a response to this input info.

 The PNS is then made up of all of the things outside of the CNS.
 These are things such as the nerves and ganglia.

-The PNS is split up into two different categories, one is the autonomic nervous system and the somatic nervous system.
+The PNS is split into two categories: the autonomic nervous system and the somatic nervous system.
 These two systems work together to move the body, in the case of the somatic system, and control things like digestion and other involuntary things, in the case of the autonomic system.

 Proprioception is the sense of knowing where the body is in relation to the external environment.

-Muscle tissue is put into different types based on its function, its control being voluntary or involuntary, and its ability to produce force based on the size and shape of the muscle.
+Muscle tissue is put into different types based on its function, voluntary or involuntary control, and its ability to produce force based on the size and shape of the muscle.

 We have three types of muscle tissue.
-These are skeletal, smooth, and cardiac muscle.
+These are skeletal, smooth, and cardiac muscles.

-Skeletal muscle tissue is the kind that attaches to the skeleton and through its contraction force is exerted onto the bones to move and to stabilize.
-It is a voluntary type of muscle that is able to be controlled consciously.
+Skeletal muscle tissue is the kind that attaches to the skeleton, and through its contraction, force is exerted onto the bones to move and stabilize.
+It is a voluntary type of muscle that can be controlled consciously.

-Cardiac muscle forms the walls of the heart and is a very specialized type of tissue that functions to maintain the constant pump of the heart.
+Cardiac muscle forms the heart’s walls and is a very specialized type of tissue that maintains the heart’s constant pump.
 This is an involuntary type of muscle, but its appearance is closer to that of the skeletal muscle fibers.

-The majority of the talk will now be on the skeletal muscle, since we have control of these and use them to move, the basis of this whole book.
+Most of the talk will now be on the skeletal muscle since we have control of these and use them to move, the basis of this book.

 We categorize muscles as being four different things: agonists, antagonists, stabilizers, and synergists.

-Antagonist muscles are the ones that oppose agonist muscles and they work to relax in times of work so that the prime mover may do its job.
+Antagonist muscles are the ones that oppose the agonist’s muscles and they work to relax in times of work so that the prime mover may do its job.